hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

     },
 }
 ```

+Get any transaction calling a specific method for a given contract **directly**.

+> [!Warning]
+> If the watched method is being called by another contract, this predicate won't detect it. `contract-identifier` mandatory argument admits: - string type, fully qualifying the contract to observe.
+Example: `SP000000000000000000002Q6VF78.pox` `method` mandatory argument admits: - string type, used for specifying the method to observe.
+Example: `stack-stx`.

 ```
-// Get any transaction calling a specific method for a given contract **directly**.
-// Warning: if the watched method is being called by another contract, this predicate won't detect it.
-// `contract-identifier` mandatory argument admits:
-//  - string type, fully qualifying the contract to observe. example: `SP000000000000000000002Q6VF78.pox`
-// `method` mandatory argument admits:
-//  - string type, used for specifying the method to observe. example: `stack-stx` {
+{
     "if_this": {
         "scope": "contract_call",